X

 How to Use Armenian Cucumbers

-Armenian cucumbers are mild, sweet, and never bitter.
-Generally, the thin skin is tender and does not need peeling.
+Armenian cucumbers are mild, crisp, and much less likely to become bitter than regular cucumbers.
+Generally, the thin skin is tender and does not need to be peeled.

 My favorite ways to use them: